At a glance

 What it is

 Cisplatin — cis-diamminedichloroplatinum, Platinol, CDDP — is the original platinum chemotherapy drug, in use since the 1970s and a cornerstone treatment for testicular, ovarian, bladder, lung and head-and-neck cancers.
 It kills dividing cells by binding their DNA and forming cross-links that stall replication.
-Peer-reviewed — IARC Monograph Suppl.
+Regulatory — IARC Monograph Suppl.
 7 That same DNA-crosslinking action is the basis of its own carcinogenic classification.

 IARC places cisplatin in Group 2A, probably carcinogenic to humans.
 The human evidence is limited — it is rarely given as a single agent — but the animal evidence is sufficient: repeated dosing produced lung tumors in mice and leukemia in rats, and cisplatin is plainly genotoxic, inducing chromosomal damage and DNA cross-links.
-Peer-reviewed — IARC Monograph Suppl.
+Regulatory — IARC Monograph Suppl.
 7

 How it relates to the bedroom